hanpfei/audio-echo/README.md

 Audio-Echo
 ==========
-The sample demos how to use OpenSL ES to create a player and recorder in Android Fast Audio Path, and connect them to loopback audio.
-On most android devices, there is a optimized audio path that is tuned up for low latency purpose.
-The sample creates player/recorder to work in this highly optimized audio path(sometimes called native audio path, [low latency path](http://stackoverflow.com/questions/14842803/low-latency-audio-playback-on-android?rq=1), or fast audio path).
+The sample demos how to use OpenSL ES to create a player and recorder in Android Fast Audio Path, and connect them to loopback src.audio.
+On most android devices, there is a optimized src.audio path that is tuned up for low latency purpose.
+The sample creates player/recorder to work in this highly optimized src.audio path(sometimes called native src.audio path, [low latency path](http://stackoverflow.com/questions/14842803/low-latency-src.audio-playback-on-android?rq=1), or fast src.audio path).
 The application is validated against the following configurations:
   *   Android L    AndroidOne
   *   Android M    Nexus 5, Nexus 9